 Dr. Ebrahim brings more than 30 years of high-profile chief executive and professional experience to his work at Tulane.
 Among other accomplishments, he is a board-certified health care executive, the president and CEO of Strategic Management Group, and managing partner of SMG Capital.
 Throughout his career, he has owned 24 businesses, and he draws on his experience in corporate strategy and healthcare to inform his work.

 Dr. Ebrahim has worked has advised U.S. Presidents, Governors, and has worked as a CEO in high growth environments such as large multinational firms, health systems, and private family enterprises to create intelligent organizational innovation resulting in systemic sustainable long term benefits to organizations, their stakeholders and the community.

-- Professor Ebrahim teaches Corporate and Cooperative Strategy, Global Leadership - European Union, Health Care Strategy, Managing Innovation, Managerial Perspectives, and Practice of Management III: Strategic Consulting.
+Professor Ebrahim teaches Health Policy, Global Leadership - European Union, Health Care Strategy, Managemnt of Technology & Innovation, Managerial Perspectives, Competition & Strategy, Technology Innovation & Commercialization, and Corporate & Cooperative Strategy.

 Professor Ebrahim's influence has earned national attention.
-He was honored at the White House in 2012 for his contributions as an entrepreneurial mentor and for business training in the community, and he has served in healthcare policy appointments by two U.S. Presidents.
+He has been honored at the White House for his professional contributions and he has served in healthcare policy appointments by two U.S. Presidents.